dgroomes/jdbc-playground/connection-check/README.md

-# health-check
+# connection-check

-A Java program that uses JDBC to check if a Postgres database is up.
-In other words: a *health check*.
+Use the Postgres JDBC driver to check if the database can be connected to.
+Sometimes, this is called a *health check*.

 ---